ANLY580/lectures/4-ngrams/ngrams.md

 - Assume a corpus (set of sentences in some language)
 - And a finite vocabulary V
-- So we can produce a probability distribution over a sequence of words
+- For deriving a probability distribution over a sequence of words
 - So that we can do the following:
  - **Predict a sentence**
  - **Predict the next character/word**